 Under Alternative 2, the Airport would receive up to approximately 80 MVA of additional electrical capacity from RS-L, which may become available based on changes planned at the HWRP.
 Should the RS-L be able to provide additional electrical capacity to LAX, existing reliability and redundancy issues would be alleviated, and would provide a redundant source of power to the Airport.
 However, distribution of power from RS-L to LAX is dependent on LADWP implementing the planned changes at the HWRP and would also be dependent on the subsequent amount of power available to LAX.
-Due to uncertainty about the timing of implementing the planned changes at HWRP, and the inability of LADWP to commit, based on the planned changes at HWRP, to supplying the required power to LAX, this alternative was deemed impractical.
+Due to uncertainty about the timing of implementing the planned changes at HWRP, to supplying the required power to LAX, this alternative was deemed impractical.
 Any future decision from LADWP regarding power availability for distribution to LAX is out of the control of LAWA.
 Thus, Alternative 2 would not meet the purpose and need of the Proposed Action, and was eliminated from further consideration in this EA.